 This metric shows the total revenue by your teams against the goals set.
 Do you know how well your sales team is performing?
 How much are they contributing to the revenue or has it been flat for quite a while?
 Naturally, if everyone is hitting the specified sales target you would want to stick to the current plans and practices.
 But if your sales team is frequently missing their targets, poor quota setting and/or poor quota allocation could be the culprits here.
 Either way, you need the right analytics and technology solution to assess the team performance.
 Using Quota attainment effectively can help you find lagging indicators and streamline your efforts in the right direction.
 It can also help you better understand the sales talent and field behaviour.
 For example, if you notice that rep performance often drops during festival seasons or special occasions, you may need to rework a better incentive plan to encourage them to work harder during that period.

 Average Deal Cycle

 This metric shows the average amount of time between the first contact with customers and their final purchase.
 So how much time does it take for a sales rep to move from a prospective lead to a final sale?
-The average sales cycle metric is a useful benchmark for sales performance.
-It can also help create sales forecasts.
+The average sales cycle metric, enhanced by predictive sales analytics, is a useful benchmark for sales performance and can also help create more accurate sales forecasts.
 Depending upon the nature of the product, a longer sales cycle may indicate efficiency problems that may need attention for better productivity.
 Generally, an average sales cycle would depend on various factors such as the customization requirements, inbound leads v/s outbound leads, and so on.
 Keeping all these factors in mind, a Sales Manager should segment the average sales cycle by prospect size, nature of the product and lead source.
 This will help see where exactly the prospective leads are stalling so corrective actions are taken without any loss of time.